-CONSENT AGREEMENT WITH ROUND ROCK . . .
-Effective December 2, 2004, Round Rock and the Original Developer (as defined below) entered into a Consent Agreement which governs the development of the land within the District.
-Pursuant to the Consent Agreement, Round Rock consented to the creation of the District and the issuance of bonds by the District and also approved the Concept Plan for the District.
-Additionally, Round Rock agreed in the Consent Agreement to not annex the District until: (i) water, wastewater and drainage facilities have been completed to serve at least 90% of the developable acreage within the District and (ii) (a) the Developer has been reimbursed by the District for the water, wastewater and drainage facilities in accordance with the rules of the TCEQ or (b) Round Rock has expressly assumed the obligation to reimburse the Developer under the TCEQ rules.
+2, to the Brushy Creek Regional Wastewater Treatment Plant and certain off-site water facilities to serve the land within the District and Paloma Lake MUD No. 2; the development of the land within the District and Paloma Lake MUD No. 2 and Round Rock's provision of wholesale water and wastewater service to the District and Paloma Lake MUD No. 2.
+The Consent Agreement also confirms Round Rock's approval of the concept plan for the development of the land in the District and Paloma Lake MUD No. 2 and provides for BMI's construction of certain roadway improvements required by Round Rock.
+Under the Consent Agreement, Round Rock agreed that it would not annex the District until (i) water, wastewater and drainage facilities have been completed to serve at least 90% of the developable acreage within the District and (ii) (a) the Developers have been reimbursed by the District for those facilities in accordance with the rules of the TCEQ or (b) Round Rock has agreed to assume the obligation to reimburse the Developers under those rules.